Gesee-y/ReactiveECS.jl/doc/Achitecture.md

 A  `Query` is a struct containing the matching partitions for that system.
 Each partition contain the range of the matching entities and these range can easily be accessed with `@foreachrange`

-This design eliminates the need for explicitly optional components — systems technically have access to all registered components due to the sparse nature of the data's storage — but only the relevant subset is prefiltered and passed to them for iteration.
+This design eliminates the need for explicitly optional components, systems technically have access to all registered components due to the sparse nature of the data's storage, but only the relevant subset is prefiltered and passed to them for iteration.

 ### Subscription Logic